m417z/ntdoc/descriptions/ntdebugactiveprocess.md

-Function NtDebugActiveProcess is used to attach \
-Debug Object to any non\-debuged process. \
+Function NtDebugActiveProcess is used to attach Debug Object to any non-debugged process.

+### ProcessHandle

-ProcessHandle HANDLE to process \
-being debugged \(opened with enough access rigths \- see \
+HANDLE to process being debugged (opened with enough access rights
-NtOpenProcess\). \
+- see NtOpenProcess).

-DebugObjectHandle HANDLE to \
+### DebugObjectHandle

-previously created Debug Object. \
+HANDLE to previously created Debug Object.
-Supported on system versions: \
-Win XP/2003

-Documented by: \
+# Documented by

-Tomasz Nowak \
+* Tomasz Nowak
-Requirements:

-Library: ntdll.lib

-See also: \
+# See also

-NtCreateDebugObject \
-NtOpenProcess \
-NtRemoveProcessDebug
+* `NtCreateDebugObject`
+* `NtOpenProcess`
+* `NtRemoveProcessDebug`